Mistralys/mailcode/README.md

 ### Working with the PreProcessor

-The PreProcessor is very easy to use: simply feed it a string with Mailcode commands, and all commands that support pre-processing will be rendered.
+The PreProcessor is very easy to use: feed it a string with Mailcode commands, and all commands that support pre-processing will be rendered.
 After this, the resulting string can be passed into a safeguard instance or parsed to fetch the commands.